-ERISA is a federal law that sets minimum standards for many voluntarily established benefit plans in private industry.
+ERISA is a set of federal regulations that set minimum standards for many voluntarily established benefit plans in private industry.
 These standards are intended to protect the employees who are enrolled in these plans – but it often does not turn out as intended.

-ERISA requires multiple protections to be established, including:
+ERISA requires multiple protections to be established, including, but not limited to:

 Have Questions?
 Speak to a Long Term Disability Lawyer –